 You Never Know

-One winter's morning, as I sat in my kitchen munching cornflakes, gazing out of the window at a grey mass of cloud, blown apart by a molten yellow holocaust, I felt a dark presence drift mysteriously from the shadows, extend a hand and reach into my soul.
+One winter's morning, as I sat in my kitchen munching cornflakes, gazing out of the window at a grey mass of cloud, blown apart by a molten yellow holocaust, I felt a dark presence beside me.

 Gripped by a sickening terror, I choked, spitting a mouthful into my bowl.
 A figure, almost human, with no face, gradually took shape in front of me.
 A long hooded cloak flowed behind, as it floated onto the table.
-The huge pair of black feathered wings on its back slowly unfurled and fanned out against the ceiling.
+A huge pair of black feathered wings slowly unfurled on its back and fanned out against the ceiling.

 ‘That’s better,’ it breathed.
 ‘A good stretch is all it takes, sometimes.
 You sent for me?’

 ‘Err just let me check.. you are… let me see,’ it hissed, appearing to scan down an imaginary list. … 'Lisa Fellowes?
 Flat 34C, Dorking Road?’

 ‘Err yes, that’s me,’ I said, my voice and hands trembling.

 ‘Excellent… so I am in the right place after all.’

 ‘Look…I don’t know who you are or what you want but I’m trying to eat my breakfast here and I’m going to be late for work.’